tenjou/meta2d/README.md

 4. **Fast development & support**
 	* Regular update schedule
 	* Fast bug fixing
-	* Request features you need that makes sense to be part of engine
+	* Request features you need that makes sense to be part of the engine
 5. **Model View Controller (MVC)** - Engine architecture follows MVC principles but optimized for game and application development.
 5. **Entity** - Powerfull way to make any object that is part of screen topology:
 	* Pivots